 Corroded Battery Terminals

-Corrosion on the battery terminals can impede the flow of electricity, hindering the effectiveness of a jump starter.
+Corrosion on the battery terminals can impede the flow of electricity, hindering the effectiveness of a jumping starter.
 Before attempting a jump-start, inspect the battery terminals for corrosion.
 If present, cleaning the terminals with a wire brush and ensuring a secure connection may enhance the jump-start process.

 Read More: Ultimate Guide To Clean And Remove Car Battery Corrosion (amproad.ca)